-"I believe the collaboration of art and life is the key to unlocking the unlimited potential of the universe"
+"I believe art's collaboration with science, wellness and community is the key to unlocking the unlimited healing potential of the universe"

 Jesse Etelson - EcoArtist and Art Educator.
 2013 “Honoring the Next Generation” Art and Healing Network Award recipient.
 2010 EcoArt South Florida Apprenticeship graduate.
 10+ years of teaching experience in Montessori, public K-12 and Adult-Senior Art Ed (Art Therapy).
 BFA in Painting from the Savannah College of Art and Design.